kshji/awk/Xml/README.md

 ```

 ## Simple AWK XML Parser ##
-If you need parse some elemnts from xml data, it can be done easily:
+If you need parse some elements from xml data, it can be done easily:

 This idea is simple: parse input using delimiter chars < > | " =
 ```awk